aleksati/dataset-sonification-with-web-audio/README.md

 ## Setup

-The workshop materials requires a minimal setup.
-You can work from the browser via p5 own web editor or directly from your local machine using a text editor like Visual Studio Code.
+The workshop does not require alot of setup.
+Just download the "src" folder of this repo and upload it to you prefered environment.
+You can work directly from the browser, via p5's own web editor, or from your local machine.

-### Browser (recommended)
+### Browser (recommended) MÅ ENDRES PÅ....

-To follow the workshop from your browser, you can follow these steps:
+To follow the workshop from the browser:

 1. Create an account on the [p5.js Web Editor](https://editor.p5js.org/).